 Many of the birds and animals we encounter are protected in some way by local and national laws.

 Most birds are protected by federal laws under the "Migratory Bird Act of 1918," as well as by Massachusetts state laws.
-It is illegal to destroy, relocate or possess birds, their nests or their eggs.
-The only exceptions are non-native species: house sparrows, European starlings, and pigeons.
+It is illegal to destroy, relocate, or possess wild birds, their nests, or their eggs.
+The only exceptions are non-native species—House Sparrows, European Starlings, and Rock Pigeons.

-Trained and licensed wildlife rehabilitators, who have passed a federal and/or state-administered test, are permitted to care for injured or orphaned wildlife.
-Get details on contacting a wildlife rehabilitator.
+Trained and licensed wildlife rehabilitators, who have passed a federal and/or state-administered test, are the only persons authorized by the state to care for injured or orphaned wildlife.

 Relocating wildlife is illegal in Massachusetts.
 It is detrimental to the wellbeing of wildlife as well as the public.
 Unknowingly, sick animals may be transported and released in other locations, causing the spread of disease.